subsquid/docs/docs/subsquid-network/participate/worker.md

 1. Pick a location for worker data.
 It should be able to accommodate at least 1Tb.
 Do not create the data folder manually, just find a place for it.

-2. Pick a location for your Subsquid Network key file.
+2. Pick a location for your SQD Network key file.
 The location must be outside of the data directory.

    ⚠️  **Warning:** Ensure that that the key will not be deleted accidentally and cannot be accessed by unauthorized parties.
 [Or else](#key-loss).
 3. Create a new directory for installation files and save the [`setup_worker.sh`](https://cdn.subsquid.io/worker/setup_worker.sh) script in it: